I have a few more sources to add to this list—hooray!

 Offset Warehouse carries fabrics from all over, and they are quite transparent about where each fabric comes from and how it was made, if it is certified organic or sustainable, etc. They carry some truly beautiful and low-carbon handwoven/handprinted fabrics from around the world.

-Many of the participants in One Year, One Outfit have been doing their own research and listing resources near them.
-You can find them listed here.
+Many of the participants in One Year, One Outfit did their own research and listed resources near them.
+You can find them here.